PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 When the PlanktoScope both has internet access and has devices connected to it (e.g. over a Wi-Fi hotspot or over Ethernet), the PlanktoScope shares its internet access with all connected devices, to enable the user to access web pages even when connected to the PlanktoScope.
 This is implemented in the PlanktoScope OS with network configurations for the PlanktoScope to act as a network router using [Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation) when it has internet access.

-The PlanktoScope OS adds the following services (beyond what is already provided by the default installation of the Raspberry Pi OS) for managing the PlanktoScope's network connectivity:
+The standard PlanktoScope OS adds the following systemd services (beyond what is already provided by the default installation of the Raspberry Pi OS) for managing the PlanktoScope's network connectivity:

-- `autohotspot.service` (which in turn launches `hostapd`): a PlanktoScope-specific daemon for automatically checking the presence of known Wi-Fi networks, automatically connecting to any known Wi-Fi networks, and falling back to creating a Wi-Fi hotspot when no known Wi-Fi networks are present.
+- `autohotspot` (which in turn launches `hostapd`): a PlanktoScope-specific daemon for automatically checking the presence of known Wi-Fi networks, automatically connecting to any known Wi-Fi networks, and falling back to creating a Wi-Fi hotspot when no known Wi-Fi networks are present.

+- `enable-interface-forwarding`: configures the Linux kernel firewall's IP packet filter rules to forward packets between the Raspberry Pi's network interfaces, to allow the Raspberry Pi to act as a network router.

 - `dnsmasq`: for allowing computers connected to the PlanktoScope over a network to access the PlanktoScope using domain names defined on the PlanktoScope.

 - `firewalld`: a network firewall (currently disabled by default).

+The standard PlanktoScope OS also adds the following systemd services for dynamically updating the system's network configuration during boot:

+- `generate-machine-name`: generates a human-readable machine name  at `/run/machine-name` from the Raspberry Pi's serial number (or, if that's missing, from `/etc/machine-d`).

+- `generate-hostname-templated`: generates a temporary hostname file (which is used by a symlink at `/etc/hostname`) from `/etc/hostname-template`, which can include the machine name from `/run/machine-name`.

+- `update-hostname`: updates `systemd-hostnamed` so that the hostname matches what is specified by `/etc/hostname`.

+- `assemble-dnsmasq-config-templated`: generates a temporary dnsmasq drop-in config file (which is used by a symlink at `/etc/dnsmasq.d/40-generated-templated-config`) from drop-in config file templates at `/etc/dnsmasq-templates.d`.

+- `assemble-hostapd-config-templated`: generates a temporary hostapd drop-in config file (which is used by a symlink at `/etc/hostapd/hostapd.conf.d/60-generated-templated.conf`) from drop-in config file templates at `/etc/hostapd/hostapd.conf-templates.d`.

+- `assemble-hostapd-config`: generates a temporary hostapd config file (which is used by a symlink at `/etc/hostapd/hostapd.conf`) from drop-in config files at `/etc/hostapd/hostapd.conf.d`.

+- `assemble-hosts-templated`: generates a temporary hosts drop-in snippet (which is used by a symlink at `/etc/hosts.d/50-generated-templated`) from drop-in hosts snippet templates at `/etc/hosts-templates.d`.

+- `assemble-hosts` generates a temporary hosts file (which is used by a symlink at `/etc/hosts`) from drop-in snippets at `/etc/hosts-templates.d`.

 The PlanktoScope OS also adds the following common services for integrating network APIs provided by various programs, and to facilitate communication among programs running on the PlanktoScope OS:

 - [Mosquitto](https://mosquitto.org/): a server which acts as an MQTT broker.
 This is used by the PlanktoScope hardware controller and segmenter (described below) to receive commands and broadcast notifications.
 This is also used by the PlanktoScope's Node-RED dashboard (described below) to send commands and receive notifications.

 - [Caddy](https://caddyserver.com/) with the [caddy-docker-proxy plugin](https://github.com/lucaslorentz/caddy-docker-proxy): an HTTP server which acts as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to route all HTTP requests on port 80 from HTTP clients (e.g. web browsers) to the appropriate HTTP servers (e.g. the Node-RED server, Prometheus, and the PlanktoScope hardware controller's HTTP-MJPEG camera preview stream) running on the PlanktoScope.

+## Filesystem

+The PlanktoScope OS's filesystem makes some changes from the default Debian/Raspberry Pi OS filesystem structure so that `/etc` and `/usr` can be managed by Forklift while still being directly customizable by the system administrator.
+Specifically, a number of systemd services in the PlanktoScope OS run during early boot to:

+- Make a read-only mount (via the `overlay-sysroot` systemd service) of the initial root filesystem, at `/sysroot`.

+- Make a read-only mount of the next Forklift pallet to be applied (via the `bindro-run-forklift-stages-current.service`) from a subdirectory within `/var/lib/forklift/stages` to `/run/forklift/stages/current`.

+- Remount `/usr` (via the `overlay-usr` systemd service) as a writable overlay with a Forklift-managed intermediate layer (in a subdirectory within `/var/lib/forklift/stages` which can also be accessed at `/run/forklift/stages/current/exports/overlays/usr`) and `/sysroot/usr` as a base layer; any changes made by the system administrator to files in `/usr` will be transparently stored by the overlay in `/var/lib/overlays/overrides/usr`.
+This allows Forklift to provide extra files in `/usr` in an atomic way, while overrides made by the system administrator are stored separately.

+- Remount `/etc` (via the `overlay-etc` systemd service) as a writable overlay with a Forklift-managed intermediate layer (in a subdirectory within `/var/lib/forklift/stages` which can also be accessed at `/run/forklift/stages/current/exports/overlays/etc`) and `/sysroot/etc` as a base layer; any changes made by the system administrator to files in `/etc` will be transparently stored by the overlay in `/var/lib/overlays/overrides/etc`.
+This allows Forklift to provide extra files in `/etc` in an atomic way, while overrides made by the system administrator are stored separately.

+- Make a writable mount of `/var/lib/forklift/stages` to `/home/pi/.local/share/forklift/stages` (via the `bind-.local-share-forklift-stages@home-pi` systemd service) so that, when the `pi` user runs `forklift` commands like `forklift pallet switch`, those commands will update `/var/lib/forklift/stages` - and without requiring the use of `sudo`.

+- Update systemd (via the `start-overlaid-units` systemd service) with any new systemd units provided via Forklift, so that they will run during boot.

+Beyond what is required by the Linux [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.html), the PlanktoScope OS sets the following conventions related to filesystem paths:

+- Scripts which are provided by Forklift and only used as part of systemd services should be provided in `/usr/libexec`, Forklift packages should export those scripts to `overlays/usr/libexec` (so, for example, they will be accessible in `/run/forklift/stages/current/exports/overlays/usr/libexec`).

+- Systemd units provided by Forklift should be provided in `/usr/lib/systemd/system`, and Forklift packages should export those units to `overlays/usr/lib/systemd/system`.
+Symlinks to enable those units should be provided in `/etc/systemd/system`, and Forklift packages should export those scripts to `overlays/etc/systemd/system`.

+- Forklift-provided systemd services which dynamically generate temporary files meant to be used in `/etc` should generate those temporary files at stable paths in `/run/overlays/generated/etc`.
+Forklift packages which provide such systemd services should also provide relative symlinks into those temporary files in `/run/overlays/generated/etc` to be exported into `overlays/etc` as overlays for the corresponding paths in `/etc`.
+For example, if a package provides a service to dynamically generate a hosts file meant to be used as `/etc/hosts`, that service should generate the file in `/run/overlays/generated/etc/hosts` and the package should export a symlink at `overlays/etc/hosts` which points to `../../run/overlays/generated/etc/hosts`, so that `/etc/hosts` will be a symlink pointing to `/run/overlays/generated/etc/hosts`.

 ## Observability & telemetry